ploomber/soopervisor/doc/ci.rst

 Continuous Integration
 ======================

-Since Soopervisor takes care of installing the environemnt and running the pipeline, you can use it to automate pipeline execution on every push.
+Since Soopervisor takes care of installing the environment and running the pipeline, you can use it to automate pipeline execution on every push.

 We actually use Soopervisor to test `Ploomber's examples <https://github.com/ploomber/projects/blob/master/.github/workflows/ci.yml>`_,